Sunikka/cli-chat/README.md

 - Bubbletea frontend UI base (Used the example from their github for starting the project out, so I can test my backend which I am focusing on first.
 I'm planning to customize the UI a lot later on)
 - Basic websocket server
 - Some basic functionality implemented:
-  - Connected clients messages are rendered into the UI
+  - Messages of the connected clients are rendered into the UI

 ## Working on (Core functionalities):